 Holding Qantas Frequent Flyer status means that you can skip lines, enjoy complimentary food and drink in lounges, and gain preferential access to upgrades and award seat inventory when flying Qantas – and preferred seating with partner airlines such as Emirates, Cathay Pacific and American Airlines.

-In this guide, we outline how to move up the five status tiers, the benefits available at each level, and how to extend your status.
+In this guide, we outline how to move up the five status tiers, the benefits available at each level, and how to extend your status with Qantas.

 How do you earn Qantas Frequent Flyer status?